Rin-o/M2-Project-Frontend/README.md

 ## Description

-**NOTE -** There is a real lack of profesionnal structures to welcome young children under 3 years-old.
+There is a real lack of profesionnal structures to welcome young children under 3 years-old.
 Move from a place to another and the task would become even more complicated.
 Every parents look for the best for their babys so IronNanny has been thought to help families finding the best nanny for them whenever they need and wherever they are.